c00p75/ChatBox/README.md

-This is a social media app build with react and javascript on the front-end and takes NoSQL approach with NodeJS on the backend.
+* This is a social media app build with react and javascript on the front-end and takes NoSQL approach with NodeJS on the backend.
+* One of the main goals of this project was to build an interesting application with minimum dependencies and external libraries.
+  So far, the tech stack of the project is comprised only of html, css, vanilla js, react, and redux on the frontend.

 # Getting Started with Create React App